strazdauskasklaidas/crumby/README.md

 - [WIP and TODO](#wip-and-todo)

 # Installation
-iOS 13+ is supported
+iOS 13+ is supported.
 Crumby is available via SPM.  *Default to the latest release once available.*

     let package = Package(
 	    ...